sc-ventures/cloudbreak-documentation/docs/mpacks.md

 ## Using management packs

 Management packs allow you to deploy a range of services to your Ambari-managed cluster.
-You can use a management pack to deploy a specific component or service, like HDP Search, or to deploy an entire platform, like HDF.
+You can use a management pack to deploy a specific component or service, such as HDP Search, or to deploy an entire platform, such as HDF.

 Cloudbreak supports using management packs, allowing you to register them in Cloudbreak web UI and CLI and then select to install them as part of cluster creation.